Wednesday, June 26, 2013

 Cover:

 Terrific once again, as we would expect from the maestro Glen Orbik.
-And it's actually 100% related to the story because it portraits the actual cover of one of the incriminated "Suspense Crime Stories" comic books.
-And it gets even better because in prologue Layla's pushed to death from the 14th story window.
-But needs to be said that book offers even better material for its cover.
-I'm talking of course about the fist fight between Jack and Pine on the staircase while naked Layla is watching them.
+And it's actually 100% related to the story because it portrays the actual cover of one of the incriminated "Suspense Crime Stories" comic books.
+And it gets even better because in the prologue, Layla is pushed to her death from the 14th-story window.
+But needs to be said that the book offers even better material for its cover.
+I'm talking, of course, about the first fight between Jack and Pine on the staircase while naked Layla is watching them.
 Just imagine the possibilities!
 Maybe next edition...

 Cool lines: